kitttn/temptest/Quick-Start-Guide.md

 * `./nuttx/nuttx/build/ara-bridge-es2-debug-generic/images/nuttx.bin`

 <br>
 ###Step 5.
-Configure the AP
+Configure the Application Processor (AP)

-In this section, you will flash the Jetson TK1 Application Processor (AP) with a prebuilt Android image, boot it, and load the [Greybus](https://github.com/projectara/greybus) kernel modules for the Linux kernel, using the Jetson serial console.
+In this section, you will flash the Jetson TK1 with a prebuilt Android image, boot it, and load the [Greybus](https://github.com/projectara/greybus) kernel modules for the Linux kernel, using the Jetson serial console.

+####Flash the Android image
 Download and flash the pre-built Android image by following the instructions [on this page](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).
 There are also instructions for connecting the Jetson serial port.

-With this image flashed to your Jetson TK1, ready-to-use Greybus kernel modules are available in the /lib/modules directory.
+With this image flashed to the Jetson, ready-to-use Greybus kernel modules are available in the /lib/modules directory.

+####Boot and connect

-**DO NOT CONNECT THE BDB TO THE AP VIA USB UNTIL INSTRUCTED.**
+**DO NOT CONNECT THE BDB TO THE JETSON VIA USB UNTIL INSTRUCTED.**

 * Reboot the Jetson.
 If the Jetson serial console is unresponsive, reset it to force reboot.
-* Using the Jetson serial console, load the required kernel modules:
+* From the Jetson serial console, load the required kernel modules:
 ```
 su
 cd /lib/modules`